gleam-lang/gleam/notes/talk.md

     }.
 ```

-A function block is a pair of curly braces around function statements.
+A function block is a pair of curly braces around one or more function clauses.

-Function statements are clause, or a clause followed by more function
-statements.
-For both of these I collect the values into the function block
-record that was used to get the clauses for the function record.

-Later I imagine there would also be other function statement types, such as
+Later I imagine there would also be other function block contents, such as
-docstrings or unit tests, this is why I've used a record here over a plain
+docstrings or unit tests, this is why I've used a record for the block.
-list of clauses.

 ```ruby
 def (stack) { (:ok, hd(stack)) }